-These solutions are provided by large companies that invest a huge amount of money into their security systems so your customers can benefit from the increased privacy and you’ll stay on the right side of the law.
+These solutions are provided by large companies that invest a considerable amount of money into their security systems so your customers can benefit from the increased privacy and you’ll stay on the right side of the law.

 If you must allow BYOD, there are a few ways to mitigate the risks:

-One of the ways this is possible is through social engineering, or tricking someone into giving you information.
+One of the ways this is possible is through social engineering or tricking someone into giving you information.

 Social engineering is often the entry point for a larger technical attack.

 Technical exploits are complicated to pull off without being detected if a business has decent security.
 Still, a social engineering attack could be as simple as claiming to be a technician who needs to access a logged-in computer to run some quick tests or updates.